narimenedk/Travel-Guide-Group-Project/README.md

 - Display the number of likes on posts.
 - Integrate with a Countries API to display flags.

-Setup:
+### Setup:

-- Run npm i && npm start for both client and server side to start the app
+- Run npm i && npm start for both client and server side to start the app.